How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 Stop right there.

-In your quest to become a travel nurse, you may have thought you would likely have to accept whatever contract your travel nursing agency offers.
-That’s simply not true.
+In your quest to become a travel nurse, you may have thought that you would simply have to accept whatever contract your travel nursing agency offered.
+The good news is, that’s not true.

 You can negotiate your travel nurse contract, but having a little knowledge and forethought is essential.

-Here are the top things to know when negotiating travel nurse contracts and some tips and tricks to help you as you negotiate.
+Here are the top things to know about how to negotiate travel nurse pay and some tips and tricks to help you as you negotiate.

 travel nurse contract negotiation